Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Introduction

 To this end, we propose a novel technique, \textit{Aries}, to efficiently estimate the performance of DNNs on the new unseen data based on existing labeled test data.
-The intuition behind our technique is: \textbf{there can be a correlation between the prediction accuracy of the data and the distance of the data from the decision boundary.} More specifically, given two datasets whose distribution of the distance to the decision boundary is close, they could share a similar prediction accuracy.
+The intuition behind our technique is: \textbf{there can be a connection between the prediction accuracy of the data and the distance of the data from the decision boundary.} More specifically, given two datasets whose distribution of the distance to the decision boundary is close, they could share a similar prediction accuracy.
 A preliminary empirical study is first conducted to validate our assumption.
 Specifically, we adopt the existing dropout-based uncertainty to estimate the distance between the data instances and the decision boundary.
-By splitting the uncertainty score into $n$ intervals, we obtain $n$ areas of the distance distribution.
-Then, we can map the data instances into an area based on its uncertainty score.
-With this, we can estimate the accuracy of each area based on the original test data (with labels) that fall into this area as the supporting evidence (points).
-Finally, given the new data without labels, we map them into different areas and leverage the estimated area accuracy to calculate the overall accuracy of the new data.
+By splitting the uncertainty score into $n$ intervals, we obtain $n$ buckets of the distance distribution.
+Then, we can map the data instances into a bucket based on their uncertainty scores.
+With this, we can estimate the accuracy of each bucket based on the original test data (with labels) that fall into this bucket as the supporting evidence (points).
+Finally, given the new data without labels, we map them into different buckets and leverage the estimated bucket accuracy to calculate the overall accuracy of the new data.
 Compared to existing techniques that need the labeled data to calculate the model accuracy, \textit{Aries} is fully automatic without extra human labeling effort.